OfficeDev/office-js-docs-pr/docs/includes/file-get-started-project.md

     npm start
     ```

+    This will start a web server at `https://localhost:3000` and open your default browser to that address.

+2. Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
+If your browser indicates that the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
+See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.

     > [!NOTE]
-    > A browser window will open with the add-in in it.
-Close this window.
+    > Chrome (web browser) may continue to indicate the the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
+You can disregard this warning in Chrome and can verify that the certificate is trusted by navigating to `https://localhost:3000` in either Internet Explorer or Microsoft Edge.

+3. After your browser loads the add-in page without any certificate errors, you're ready test your add-in.

+## Try it out

-2. In Project, create a simple project that has at least one task.
+1. In Project, create a simple project that has at least one task.

-3. Follow the instructions for the platform you'll use to run your add-in to sideload the add-in within Project.
+2. Follow the instructions for the platform you'll use to run your add-in to sideload the add-in within Project.

     - Windows: [Sideload Office Add-ins for testing on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md)
     - Project Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)
     - iPad and Mac: [Sideload Office Add-ins on iPad and Mac](../testing/sideload-an-office-add-in-on-ipad-and-mac.md)

-4. In Project, select a task.
+3. In Project, select a task.

     ![A screenshot of a project plan in Project with one task selected](../images/project_quickstart_addin_1.png)

-5. In the task pane, choose the **Get Task GUID** button to write the task GUID to the **Results** textbox.
+4. In the task pane, choose the **Get Task GUID** button to write the task GUID to the **Results** textbox.

     ![A screenshot of a project plan in Project with one task selected and the task GUID written to the textbox in the task pane](../images/project_quickstart_addin_2.png)